theerthaavnsh/Linktree/README.md

 - Simple and easy-to-use Linktree
 - Customizable styles using CSS
 - Can be easily modified to add or remove links
+-Can be resused for multiple purposes

+#Tech Stack

+This linktree uses basic html and css to function.

 ## Requirements